 If you purchase a Debt Security for an amount (net of accrued interest) in excess of its principal amount (or, in the case of a Debt Security with OID, its stated redemption price at maturity) you will have premium with respect to such Debt Security in the amount of such excess.
 A beneficial owner who purchases a Debt Security at a premium may elect to treat such premium as "amortizable bond premium."
 If you make this election, the amount of interest that you must include in income for each accrual period (where such Debt Security is not optionally redeemable prior to its Maturity Date) is reduced by the portion of the premium allocable to such period based on the Debt Security's yield to maturity.
 If the amortizable bond premium allocable to an accrual period exceeds the interest allocable to the accrual period, you treat the excess as a bond premium deduction for the accrual period.
-However, the amount treated as a bond premium deduction is limited to the amount by which your total interest income on the Debt Security in prior accrual periods exceeds the total amount treated by you as a bond premium deduction on the Debt Security in prior accrual periods.
+However, the amount treated as a bond premium deduction is limited to the amount treated by you as a bond premium deduction on the Debt Security in prior accrual periods.
 If a Debt Security may be called prior to maturity, but after you acquired it, you generally may not assume that the call will be exercised and must amortize premium to the Maturity Date.
 If the Debt Security is in fact called, you may deduct any unamortized premium in the year of the call.
 If you make the election described above, the election will apply to all debt instruments the interest on which is not excludible from gross income ("Fully Taxable Bonds") that you hold at the beginning of the first taxable year to which the election applies and to all Fully Taxable Bonds you later acquire.
 You may revoke this election only with the consent of the IRS.